-The named after a nearby church winery is located in Saint-Emilion
+The winery, named after a nearby church, is located in Saint-Emilion

-in the same area (Bordeaux).
-It was founded in 1850 by the Reiffers family, today run by Sophie Fourcade-Reiffers.
-The farm is classified as "Grand Cru Classé", which was last confirmed in 2012.
-With a surface of 1.4 hectares, the "smallest classified vineyard in Saint-Émilion" is planted with the varieties Merlot (70%), Cabernet Franc (20%) and Cabernet Sauvignon (10%).
-The long-lived red wine is fermented in 100% new oak barrels and then aged in the same barrels for 18 to 20 months.
+in the area of the same name (Bordeaux).
+It was founded by the Reiffers family in 1850, today it is managed by Sophie Fourcade-Reiffers.
+The establishment is classified as a "Grand Cru Classé", which was last confirmed in 2012.
+With 1.4 hectares of vineyards, the "smallest classified vineyard in Saint-Émilion" is planted with the varieties Merlot (70%), Cabernet Franc (20%) and Cabernet Sauvignon (10%).
+The long-lived red wine is fermented in 100% new barriques and then aged in the same barrels for 18 to 20 months.